ceph/ceph/doc/radosgw/config-ref.rst

 settings may contain default values.
 If you do not specify each setting in the Ceph configuration file, the default value will be set automatically.

+Configuration variables set under the ``[client.radosgw.{instance-name}]`` section will not apply to rgw or radosgw-admin commands without an instance-name specified in the command.
+Thus variables meant to be applied to all RGW instances or all radosgw-admin commands can be put into the ``[global]`` or the ``[client]`` section to avoid specifying instance-name.

 ``rgw data``